[Update - A redacted version of the original artifact has now been published on Reforge here.]

 I recently saw this podcast where the host and guest were discussing the failure rate of tech products.
 It got me thinking about my own experience at the corporate innovation lab at Amazon.
 In the summer of 2021, I worked on an early-stage product called Amazon Explore.
 I was excited to work on this product as it empowered small-businesses, but the product got shut down in late 2022.
-Here I reflect on that experience.
-I then conclude with some learnings and reflections that can potentially help us reduce this inevitably high rate of failed tech products.
+In this post, I reflect on that experience and share my takeaways.
+I've also consolidated broader learnings from this journey, which I believe could potentially help address the high failure rate of tech products.
+I’ve shared those insights in a follow-up post here.

 Amazon Explore was a marketplace for virtual tours and online experiences.
 It offered a wide range of experiences priced in the range of $10-$70 with an average of ~$40 per experience.
 Customers had to book the virtual experiences in advance- much like scheduling an appointment.
 Now, for context, Amazon Explore had a very high customer satisfaction score (CSAT)- customers who purhcased the product loved it.
 But, it wasn’t growing as expected.
 I joined as Product Manager (Technical) for the summer as an MBA Intern.
 I was given the charter to identify the right growth rate so that the team could make an informed resourcing request to leadership during their semi-annual planning process (OP-1/OP-2).